 - Place hand sanitiser in the clean zone preferably just next to the inner entry door.

-Watch the video below where pig333.com show do and don’ts when it come to on on-farm entry.
+Watch the video below where pig333.com show does and don’ts when it comes to on-farm entry.

 On-farm deliveries of feed and equipment